cyberrodent/eveCrestPHP/README.md

 },
 ```
 ```
-and invoke composer install.
+and invoke ```composer install```

-You may need to work out the loading and how you want to provide access to credentials, make sure the cache directory is writeable etc.
+You may need to work out the loading in your app and how you want to provide access to credentials, make sure the cache directory is writeable etc.

 While not at all seamless, this can be done you can build other applications on top of this.

+Patches welcome and Fly Safe.